sendyhalim/blog/content/posts/development-practices/2020-04-26-what-we-would-have-done-differently-system-integration.md

   >
 </p>

-The development was very intense because there are some parts that need to be customized for each partners.
+The development was very intense because there are some parts that need to be customized for each partners and some of the APIs are not even 100% finished yet.
 We do the development both ways, partners also allocated engineering resource on their side to help with the integration.
 During this intense moment, we made some mistakes, both engineering related and non engineering.
 This post is about what I would do differently.
 This post will be updated regularly as the learning process continues, stay tuned!